roma-glushko/magento2-training-camp/README.md

 ## 💡Mind Map

-Resources that helps to every day to make decisions and don't forget a real power of default Magento features.
+Resources that helps to make decisions every day and don't forget a real power of default Magento features and relations between them.